-So, your bathtub refinishing project begins with good intentions but after spending hours prepping the bathtub surface you were surprised when the bathtub refinishing paint didn’t cover very well.
-Below are the likely reasons why your bathtub paint didn’t cover, as well as advice on how to paint a bathtub and tile to avoid these issues.
+So, your bathtub refinishing paint project begins with good intentions.
+But after spending hours prepping the bathtub surface you were surprised when the bathtub paint didn’t cover very well.
+Below are the likely reasons why your bathtub paint didn’t cover, as well as advice on how to avoid these issues the next time around.

 After the application of the Crosslink, follow the bathtub refinishing paint manufacturers specifications on how much paint to apply.
 When you don’t apply enough paint, the underlying substrate may be visible.
 Not applying enough paint can also result in a shorter coating lifespan.
 See our Bathtub Refinishing Coating Thickness Guide for more information.